 Most women are able to breastfeed after a breast lift, but often they find that they need to calorie supplement with formula as they are not able to produce the same amount of milk as they used to.
 There is a small percentage of women who will not be able to breastfeed after their lift.
 This is a rare occurrence, but one that should be noted prior to the surgery.

 North Texas Plastic Surgery offers three financing options: Alphaeon, Prosper™ Healthcare Lending, and CareCredit®.
 With the help of one of these choices, you can spread the cost of your procedure over several months or years.

-Your procedure will take place at our South Lake, Virtuoso Surgery Center, which is certified by the American Association for Accreditation of Ambulatory Surgery Facilities, a nationwide organization with standards of excellence that ensure accredited facilities provide care of the highest quality.
-Dr. Obaid is board-certified by the American Board of Plastic Surgery and specializes in breast surgery.
+Your procedure will take place at our office-based surgical facility in Southlake, which is certified by AAAASF, the American Association for Accreditation of Ambulatory Surgery Facilities, a nationwide organization with standards of excellence that ensure accredited facilities provide care of the highest quality.

-If you’re interested in a breast lift or another form of plastic surgery, please contact our plastic surgeon in the Fort Worth area at (877) 629-6468 today to schedule your complimentary consultation.
-North Texas Plastic Surgery has three convenient locations in Southlake, Plano, and Dallas, Texas.
+If you’re interested in getting a breast lift in Dallas, please contact our plastic surgeon in the area today to schedule your complimentary consultation.
+North Texas Plastic Surgery has four convenient locations in Southlake, Fort Worth, Plano, and Dallas.